 Bravo, Sherlock!

-But I’m probably being a bit nasty because book isn’t bad at all.
-It’s just not a crime novel; I would classify it more into thrillers section.
-I liked the style of writing, it’s tight and clear without much ballast with some cool and well conveyed passages between past and present explaining Quarry’s story.
-I’ve found some lines hilarious which, strangely enough, may even damage the wholesome impression because sometimes I thought author had troubles deciding if he is writing hard boiled hitman story or script for H’Wood thriller/comedy type of crap that needs to feed Bruce Willis with quirky dialogue.
-It also relies too much on descriptions and not enough dialogue and lacks a little bit of higher pace, but that is probably because there’s really not much going on – guy comes into town, kills some bad guys, has sex, gets beaten, plays poker, has some more sex, few more bad guys are dead and then he collects his fee and goes home.
+But I’m probably being a bit nasty because the book isn’t bad at all.
+It’s just not a crime novel; I would classify it more as a thriller.
+I liked the style of writing; it’s tight and precise, with little ballast, and it includes some cool, well-conveyed passages between past and present that explain Quarry’s story.
+I’ve found some lines hilarious, which, strangely enough, may even damage the wholesome impression, because sometimes I thought the author had trouble deciding whether he was writing a hard-boiled hitman story or a script for Hollywood thriller/comedy-type crap that needs to feed Bruce Willis with quirky dialogue.
+It also relies too much on descriptions and not enough dialogue, and lacks a little bit of higher pace, but that is probably because there’s really not much going on – guy comes into town, kills some bad guys, has sex, gets beaten, plays poker, has some more sex, a few more bad guys are dead.
+Then he collects his fee and goes home.

 All in all, it’s good stuff.
 I think I’ll check Quarry again.